ttran375/testing-rest-api/README.md

 * **For the client:**

-  Navigate to the client directory and run:
+  Open a new integrated terminal, navigate to the client directory and run `yarn`:

   ```sh
   cd client